-Since vouchers were funded at 90 percent of public school funding and the law initially required students to attend a public school for at least a year, they were marketed to Indiana lawmakers as a taxpayer savings with a promise to school districts that they would share in that savings through a rebate.
+Since vouchers were funded at 90 percent of public school funding and the law initially required students to attend a public school for at least a year, they were marketed as a taxpayer savings with a promise to school districts that they would share in that savings through a rebate.
 However, the savings theory only works when the state has already counted the student.

-Solution: As a matter of public interest and greater transparency, separate voucher school funding from community-based school funding.
+- As a matter of public interest and greater transparency, separate voucher school funding from community-based school funding.

 Private School Tax Credit

+This credit has become a windfall to some of Indiana’s most affluent taxpayers – enabling them to choose whether to pay taxes that benefit the public good or give to an SGO to fund private school tuition.
 More than 81 percent of the credits that had been granted since 2010 have been to taxpayers making more than $200,000 in adjusted gross income and 62.2 percent were given to taxpayers making more than $500,000 in adjusted gross income.
-This credit has become a windfall to some of Indiana’s most affluent taxpayers – enabling them to choose whether to pay taxes that benefit the public good or give to an SGO to fund private school tuition.

 Charter School Accountability & Transparency

-With millions of dollars poured into charters each year, these schools must be held accountable to taxpayers for performance, as well as, safeguarding dollars that are now diverted away from community-based schools.
+With millions of dollars pouring into charters each year, these schools must be held accountable to taxpayers for performance, as well as, safeguarding dollars that are now diverted away from community-based schools.

 - Call for no less than 50 percent of a charter's public meetings take place in the residential zone in which the school is located.

 - Require at least a minimum of two board members reside within the school zone rather than out-of-state entity representation alone.

 - Establish annual audits and financial reports posted annually to the public via the school's website.